madpsy/xpa125b_controller/README.md

 # Schematic

+## Power

+You can power the D1 Mini either via the USB port (which is also its serial port) or directly via the `5V` and `GND` pins with a regulated supply.
+You may, for example, prefer to power it directly via a buck converter and use the same power supply as the radio and amplifier.
+This way there is no physical connection to a potentially RF noisy computer or SMPS.
+The serial interface can still be accessed without USB by using an `hc-05` or `MAX3232` either plugged into the `rx` and `tx` pins or by using the bluetooth software serial option (refer to the `Bluetooth Serial Console` section).

 ## PTT Trigger

 The PTT trigger is connected to the amplifier's PTT detect pin and is responsible for putting the amplifier into TX state.
 I suggest using a 2N222 transistor for this purpose.
 The value of the resistor isn't too critical in this application.